filipmihaljcic/realm-rush-unity/README.md

 # Realm Rush Game

 This game is basic tower defense game.
-It's based on Udemy [Complete C# Unity Game Developer 3D](https://www.udemy.com/course/unitycourse2/)course.
+It's based on Udemy [Complete C# Unity Game Developer 3D](https://www.udemy.com/course/unitycourse2/) course.
 Object of game is to protect castle from being entered by rams by placing balistas to fire on them.
 Game has banking system that limits how much towers can we place on map and after each ram is generated game gets tougher.